-The Tax-Exempt & Charitable Organizations industry team has a national practice that represents a variety of clients in the tax-exempt segment of the economy.
-Our clients include a wide range of tax-exempt organizations, including private foundations, trade associations and large public charities such as international aid organizations, religious organizations, community foundations, arts organizations, social clubs, universities, historic preservation organizations, hospitals and nursing facilities.
-We draw on a breadth of knowledge to assist our clients, as our attorneys have experience in tax, planned giving, corporate, litigation, intellectual property, labor and employment, real estate, healthcare, employee benefit and immigration matters.
+We represent a variety of clients nationwide in the tax-exempt segment of the economy.
+Our clients include a wide range of tax-exempt organizations, including private foundations, trade associations, and large public charities such as international aid organizations, religious organizations, community foundations, arts organizations, social clubs, universities, historic preservation organizations, hospitals, and nursing facilities.
+We draw on a breadth of knowledge to assist our clients.
+Our attorneys have experience in tax, planned giving, corporate, litigation, intellectual property, labor and employment, real estate, healthcare, employee benefit, and immigration matters.

 We have advised not-for-profit clients on the requirements of the Prudent Management of Institutional Funds Act, including the law relating to limitations on the expenditure of endowment funds, standards for the proper management and investment of institutional funds, the delegation of management and investment functions to outside advisors and procedures for lifting or modifying donor-imposed restrictions on the management, expenditure or use of institutional funds.

 We provide counseling to clients on a broad range of conflicts and ethical questions, as well as on transactional and governance matters.
 We monitor client compliance with federal and state disclosure and filing requirements.